4 min read / 29 March 2024 / yasmin sharp

 Why do you need to conduct a candle burn test?

-Whether you are selling, gifting or simply making candles for personal use, candle burn tests have an important role to play.
+Whether you are selling private label products, gifting or simply making candles for personal use, candle burn testing has an important role to play.

 As we mentioned above, a candle burn test is designed to ensure that the candle performs well and is safe to use.